SaraLerma/The-Pragmatic-Programmer/README.md

 ### Schedule your knowledge portfolio 📅

-**Schedule It to Make It Happen** - trying to get things done “whenever there’s a free moment” means they will never happen.
+**Schedule it to make it happen** - trying to get things done “whenever there’s a free moment” means they will never happen.
 Teams need to consider their knowledge and skill investments as well.
 Schedule reflection, experimentation, learning and skills improvement.

 So don't reserve it for only feature development, the team works in more tasks, like: